yesiamrocks/cssanimation.io/README.md

 </head>
 ```

-### Usage Examples
+### How to Use It

-After installing `cssanimation.css` library, now add the class `.cssanimation` and the class of animation name like `.ca__fx-FadeIn` for fade in animation to an element.
-For list of animation class name [click here](./reference/cssanimation-reference.md).
+Once installed, simply add the base`.cssanimation` to your element, along with your chosen animation class like `.ca__fx-FadeIn` for fade in animation.

 ```html
 <h1 class="cssanimation ca__fx-FadeIn">cssanimation</h1>